Senior Full Stack Web Developer

 Our hiring process

-- Quick online programming challenge (~10 minutes).
+- Quick programming challenge (~10 minutes).
 After you submit your work, you’ll hear back from us within one week.

 - DevResults has a salary transparency policy and makes decisions about salary based on a company-wide formula.
 Once you provide detailed information about your experience and education, we provide a negotiation-less salary should you receive an offer.